firemonk9/Basic_SQL_Flow/README.md

 # Project Basic_SQL_Flow

 Basic_SQL_Flow is a work flow based tool for sql statements.
-The input is a flow(JSON) composed of jobs represented as a tree.
+The input is a JSON or CSV file composed of jobs represented as a tree.
 The following five job types are supported.
 * Filter
 * Transformation
 * Join